 What We Do

-A community land trust (CLT) is a non-profit organization that stewards affordable housing, community spaces such as gardens, and other community assets on the behalf of and for the good of the community it serves.
+The Olympic Housing Trust (OHT) is Jefferson County and Clallam County’s only community land trust.
+A community land trust (CLT) is a non-profit organization that stewards and creates permanently affordable housing.
+In addition to housing, we also prioritize community spaces such as gardens, and other shared assets on the behalf of and for the good of the people.

 What to know about CLTs:

-• CLTs are able to offer permanently affordable housing through their model of subsidizing housing costs on the front end, and capping future home sales on the back end.
+CLTs are able to offer permanently affordable housing through their model of subsidizing housing costs on the front end, and capping future home sales on the back end.
 This means that for homeownership opportunities, our organization owns the land under the home while the homeowner owns the house itself.

-• CLTs are focused on the continuous active acquisition of land and development, not on one single project located on one single parcel of land.
+CLTs are focused on the continuous active acquisition of land and development, not on one single project located on one single parcel of land.

-• The CLT operates within the targeting boundaries of its locale.
+The CLT operates within the targeting boundaries of its locale.
 Any adult who resides in the targeted local is able to become a voting member of the CLT following membership guidelines.

 Our Promise